-Prohibited reference IDs
+Prohibited Reference IDs

-This list makes it possible to block additional NTP reference IDs (LOCL, LCL, etc.) by specifying their names.
+This list makes it possible to block additional NTP Reference IDs (LOCL, LCL, etc.) by specifying their names.
 It is possible to Add or Delete elements to or from this list by clicking on the relevant buttons.

-Enter the maximum size allowed for NTP v4 packets (default value: 72 bytes).
+Maximum size of Enter the maximum size allowed for NTP v4 packets (default value: 72 bytes). packets (bytes)